dnif-archive/SOC18-genesis/README.md

 The simplest defense for Brute Force attacks is to maintain cyber hygiene like:

---Users should have complex passwords that are long and use a combination of letters, special characters, numbers and upper- and lower-case letters.</br>
+> •Users should have complex passwords that are long and use a combination of letters, special characters, numbers and upper- and lower-case letters.</br>

 From an IT perspective, prevention measures include </br>
 > •Locking a login page for a certain amount of time after failed logins,</br>